 Here is how you can register with us as a patient:

-Come in to one our surgeries and one of our receptionist will gladly help you through registration.
+Come in to one of our surgeries and one of our receptionists will gladly help you through registration.

 Or you can download and fill out the forms at home, and hand them into one of our surgeries.

 You have registered with the Phoenix Surgery.
 Please be aware that it will take up to 6 weeks to allow for you medical records to arrive from your previous doctor.